What is Building Decarbonization?

 Efficiency First

 There are two broad strategies we use to reduce overall energy use.
 First, we must address existing buildings.
-There are many homes and other buildings throughout the community that were built to old efficiency standards and are using outdated heating, cooling, and lighting systems.
+Many homes and other buildings throughout the community were built to old efficiency standards and use outdated heating, cooling, and lighting systems.
 We can address these through “deep energy retrofits” to make old buildings as efficient as new buildings.

 In January 2021, Sunnyvale's new Reach Codes went into effect.
 All new construction in Sunnyvale is now required to install solar and electric vehicle components.
 Reach Codes also prohibit the installation of gas appliances.